Lecture Series

 Drinking Water Source Protection Program (DWSP2)

-Join the Hudson River Watershed Alliance for our May breakfast lecture focusing on New York State Department of Environmental Conservation’s Drinking Water Source Protection Program (DWSP2) is a locally led, state-supported program that empowers municipalities to take action to improve and protect their public water sources and surrounding environment.
+The May Breakfast Lecture focused on the New York State Department of Environmental Conservation’s Drinking Water Source Protection Program (DWSP2) a locally led, state-supported program that empowers municipalities to take action to improve and protect their public water sources and surrounding environment.
 The program offers free technical assistance to develop and implement community-specific drinking water source protection plans.
 DWSP2 is designed to build off previous work, help align priorities, and fill gaps within a municipality’s current and future source water protection efforts.

 This program is supported by funding from the Hudson River Estuary Program, New York State Department of Environmental Conservation, with support from the New York State Environmental Protection Fund, in cooperation with NEIWPCC.